Welcome to the Gemoo features, this guide will cover all the need-to-know terms to get you using Gemoo efficiently!

 If you fail to restore a deleted file within the 30-day window, or if you have emptied the trash manually, the files will be permanently deleted from the Trash.

-Just open up Quick Search, and type in the name of the message, card, topic, or space you want to jump to.
+Just open up Quick Search, and type in the name of the message, card, or topic you want to jump to.
 You will find the desired data easily and quickly.

 Questions, comments, concerns?
 Contact us here.